hifiwi-fi/hifiwi.fi/src/blog/2023/introducing-hifiwifi/README.md

 Welcome to HifiWi.fi: *high fidelity internet products*.

-HifiWifi specializes in high fidelity, high craft, open source consumer software products for humans.
+HifiWifi specializes in high fidelity, high craft, open source consumer software products for humans and custom specialty network proposals and installations.
 It was launched to encapsulate the privately funded professional software projects and consulting work by 🤦‍♂️ [Bret Comnes](https://bret.io) and other specialized contributors.

 HifiWifi was launched March 5th, 2022 with the following two products: